sara-nl/clouddocs/UvAworkshop-2016-01-25/UvAworkshop-2016-01-25-partB.markdown

 > Try to copy a file from your laptop to `/data`, e.g. with `scp myfile ubuntu@145.100.59.197:/data`.
 Then login to the VM and inspect the changes.

-### <a name="6.-Wrap-up"></a> 6.
-Wrap up

-* Play around, make your checks and don't forget to [shut down](UvAworkshop-2016-01-25-partA#first-shut-down) all the running VMs when you are finished.

 >**Note:**
 >
-> Shut down all the VMs when you are done.
+>  Play around, make your checks and shut down all the VMs when you are done.
 Your running VMs are consuming quota whether they are doing something useful or are idle.

 ### <a name="Bonus"></a> Bonus food for brain